Quantifying Ocular Surface Changes with Contact Lens Wear: Introduction

 \section{Introduction}

-There are over 140 million people worldwide and over 45 million people in the United States benefiting from contact lens wear~\cite{website}.
-These benefits include vision improvements, and one's overall self-perception~\cite{Pucker2020}.
+There are over 140 million people worldwide and over 45 million people in the United States who benefit from wearing contact lenses~\cite{website}.
+These benefits include vision improvements and one's overall self-perception~\cite{Pucker2020}.
 Unfortunately, many people stop wearing contact lenses.
-Pucker and Tichenor conducted a literature review in 2020, and found the frequency of contact lens dropout ranged between 12\% and 27.4\% and the top cited reason was discomfort~\cite{Pucker2020}.
+In 2020, Pucker and Tichenor~\cite{Pucker2020} conducted a literature review and found that the frequency of contact lens dropout ranged between 12\% and 27.4\%, with the top cited reason being discomfort.
 Successful contact lens wear is growing in public health importance.
-Two contact lens-based treatments have recently showed promise in slowing down child's myopic progression, therefore lessening the chance of developing vision threatening conditions later in life~\cite{Pucker2020}.
+Two contact lens-based treatments have recently showed promise in slowing down myopic progression in children, therefore lessening the chance of developing vision threatening conditions later in life~\cite{Pucker2020}.

-When insert on the eye, a contact lens interacts with the ocular surface.
-In particular the contact lens interacts with the corneal tissue, at the center of the eye, and with the limbal and scleral tissue close to the edge of the lens.
-The cornea is the transparent domed tissue that lets the light into the eye, the sclera is the white part of the eye, and the limbus is the transition region between the cornea and the sclera~\cite{snell2013clinical}.
-In between the contact lens and the ocular surface there is a thin layer of tears called the post-lens tear film.
+When placed on an eye, a contact lens interacts with the ocular surface.
+In particular, the contact lens interacts with the corneal tissue, at the center of the eye, and with the limbal and scleral tissues close to the edge of the lens.
+The cornea is the transparent domed tissue that lets light into the eye, the sclera is the white part of the eye, and the limbus is the transition region between the cornea and the sclera~\cite{snell2013clinical}.
+There is a thin layer of tears between the contact lens and the ocular surface called the post-lens tear film.
 Contact lens interactions with the ocular surface have been found to have a significant effect on the anterior ocular surface~\cite{Liesegang2002,alonso2012using,efron2013tfos}.
 Some of these ocular changes can result in adverse events.
-For example, contact lens can limit the supply of oxygen to the ocular surface, and before the invention of silicon hydrogel contact lenses (softer lenses), the time of contact lens wear was restricted to prevent hypoxia.
-Liesegang classified these adverse events into four categories: (i)~hypoxia-mediated events, (ii)~immune events, (iii)~mechanical events, and (iv)~osmotic events \cite{Liesegang2002}.
+For example, contact lenses can limit the supply of oxygen to the ocular surface, and before the invention of silicon hydrogel contact lenses (softer lenses), the duration of contact lens wear was restricted to prevent hypoxia.
+Liesegang~\cite{Liesegang2002} classified these adverse events into four categories: (i)~hypoxia-mediated events, (ii)~immune events, (iii)~mechanical events, and (iv)~osmotic events.
 In this work, we focus on quantifying contact lens-induced mechanical events.